bchardim/openshift-workshop/README.md

 ### Architecture

-The following is the standard ELK architecture for Openshift 3.11 cluster.
+The following is the standard ELK architecture for Openshift 3.11 clusterc used for aggregate logs.

 ![alt text]( images/elk.png "OCP ELK Architecture")